 Then there’s indirect perjury, where one party deliberately doesn’t share the whole truth, such as a wife stating that a piece of her jewelry is worth $100,000 when she knows it’s really worth $150,000.
 Or a husband might say the couple owns three vacation homes when he knows they actually own four, one of which he purchased without his wife’s knowledge.

 On the other hand, people do make mistakes and forget about certain assets during divorce.
 If someone makes a basic mistake of fact, the judge may determine the error was unintentional based on the evidence provided.
-That’s where we don’t see the courts bringing perjury charges.
+That’s where we don’t see the courts bringing perjury charges or prosecuting perjury in family court.

 What does it take to prove perjury in family court?

 Our firm hears lying spouse divorce complaints from clients every day, but it’s rare that clients have enough evidence to meet the burden of proof perjury accusations require.
-When you’re trying to prove perjury, it goes beyond proving a truth and a lie.
+If you’re wondering how to prove perjury in family court, be aware that when you’re trying to prove perjury, it goes beyond proving a truth and a lie.
 You have the burden to prove the willful nature of the lie.
 You can’t do that simply by proving your ex has an asset you didn’t know about or they had an opinion that turned out to be false.

-For example, on the child custody side, you would have to prove your ex was lieing in court or lying on family court documents when she claimed to be home with your young child, when you know she actually left the child unsupervised for several hours to go party, and then sent an email to her father trying to get him to back up her case.
+For example, on the child custody side, you would have to prove your ex was lying in court or lying on family court documents when she claimed to be home with your young child, when you know she actually left the child unsupervised for several hours to go party, and then sent an email to her father trying to get him to back up her case.
+Lying in court child custody cases can be difficult to prove.

 When it comes to hiding assets, you would have to prove your ex-husband knew he had a hunting cabin in Colorado because he was making payments toward the debt of that asset, and then exchanged text messages with his hunting buddies about their next trip to “his” cabin.
 He can’t just claim, “Oh, I forgot.”